A Flat Triangular Structure Based on a Multi-Chained Form

 \section{Main Results}

 A natural augmentation of \eqref{eq:CCFD} is to prepend integrator chains to the inputs, i.e., to perform \emph{input prolongations}.
-A complete characterization of the fully general case, where arbitrary chain lengths at all inputs are allowed, appears computationally out of reach.
-We therefore adopt a more tractable setting: we apply input prolongations of a common order $k^\zeta$ to the \(m\) inputs that act in a chained manner in the triangular form \eqref{eq:CCFD}, while the integrator chain associated to the distinguished input $w^0$ is shorter by $s$ (i.e., of length $k^\zeta-s$).
+A complete characterization of the fully general case, where arbitrary chain lengths at all inputs are allowed, appears computationally intractable.
+Therefore, we adopt a more tractable setting.
+We apply $k^\zeta$-fold input prolongations to each of the \(m\) chained inputs in \eqref{eq:CCFD}, except that the integrator chain associated to the distinguished input $w^0$ is shorter by $s$ (i.e., of length $k^\zeta-s$).
 In addition, we append integrator chains of arbitrary lengths to the top state variables.
-The resulting system has the triangular structure \eqref{eq:TFCCS+IC_q}, which we denote by \(\mathrm{TF}_s\), where the index $s$ denotes the difference in length of the first chain.
+The resulting system has the triangular structure \eqref{eq:TFCCS+IC_q}, with $\bar\chi_j=(\chi^1_1,\ldots,\chi^1_m,\ldots,\chi^j_1,\ldots,\chi^j_m)$ for $1\le j \le k^\chi$.
+We refer to \eqref{eq:TFCCS+IC_q} by \(\mathrm{TF}_s\).
 In general, this structurally flat triangular form consists of three subsystems: \begin{itemize} \item \emph{The lower subsystem $\Sigma_\zeta$} is in Brunovský normal form.
 More precisely, it is given by $m$ integrator chains of length $k^\zeta$, and one integrator chain of length \mbox{$k^\zeta-s$}.
-Hence, $\Sigma_\zeta$ consists of $(m+1)k^\zeta-s$ states, with its top variables $\zeta^1_0, \ldots, \zeta^1_m$ acting as inputs for $\Sigma_\chi$.\footnote{In the case $s=k^\zeta$, the distinguished input $w^0$ enters $\Sigma_\chi$ directly, so there is no corresponding integrator chain in $\Sigma_\zeta$.} \item \emph{The intermediate system} $\Sigma_\chi$ is essentially of the form \eqref{eq:CCFD}, with the minor distinction that the functions $a^i_j$, for $1\leq i \leq k^\chi-1$ and $1 \leq j \leq m$, may also depend on the state $\xi$ of the upper subsystem $\Sigma_\xi$.
+Hence, $\Sigma_\zeta$ consists of $(m+1)k^\zeta-s$ states, with its top variables $\zeta^1_0, \ldots, \zeta^1_m$ acting as inputs for $\Sigma_\chi$.\footnote{In the case $s=k^\zeta$, the distinguished input $w^0$ enters $\Sigma_\chi$ directly, so there is no corresponding integrator chain in $\Sigma_\zeta$.} \item \emph{The middle system} $\Sigma_\chi$ is essentially of the form \eqref{eq:CCFD}, with the minor distinction that the functions $a^i_j$, for \mbox{$1\leq i \leq k^\chi-1$} and $1 \leq j \leq m$, may also depend on the state $\xi$ of the upper subsystem $\Sigma_\xi$.
 We assume $k^\chi \geq 2$.
 This subsystem has $mk^\chi +1$ state variables and the top states $\chi^0, \chi^1_1 \ldots, \chi^1_m$ act as inputs for $\Sigma_\xi$. \item \emph{The upper subsystem} $\Sigma_\xi$ consists of $m+1$ integrator chains of arbitrary lengths $k^\xi_j\geq 0$, for $0 \leq j \leq m$, comprising $\sum_{j=0}^{m} k^\xi_j$ state variables. \end{itemize} Hence, $\mathrm{TF}_s$ represents a system with $m+1$ inputs and states.
-We assume for the following that all distributions have locally constant rank.
-Further, we omit to discuss singularities.